 Luckily no surprises

-What we know: There will be several reunions.
+What you know: There will be several reunions.
 With Darth Vader, with Commander Cody, with the Tusken, with Owen and Beru Lars.
-And: With the Inquisitors as fans already from the animated series Star Wars Rebels should know.
+And: With the inquisitors, which fans should already know from the animated series Star Wars Rebels.

-The frame is right.
+The framework is right.
 But what good is the Obi-Wand Kenobi series?
 Some and more.
-After the first two episodes it can be said: Much more than expected.
-The series closes gaps in the story that fans have only been able to fill in through their fantasies - or through books from the Expanded Universe, which, however, are no longer part of the official canon.
-Disney had a chance to rewrite Star Wars history with Obi-Wan Kenobi -- and it seems they've made good use of it.
-Technically everything is top notch as expected.
+After the first two episodes it can be said: Significantly more than expected.
+The series closes gaps in the story that fans have previously only been able to fill through their imaginations - or through books from the Expanded Universe, which are no longer part of the official canon.
+Disney had a chance with Obi-Wan Kenobi Star Wars-to rewrite history - and they have obviously made plenty of use of it.
+Technically everything is first class, as expected.
 Cinematically, Obi-Wan Kenobi is a stunner.
-The atmosphere grips the viewer and doesn't let go.
+The atmosphere grabs the viewer and won't let go.
 Dramaturgically, you work towards an expected moment until the end of the second episode.

 Obi-Wan Kenobi is ambivalent.
 You use the most modern film technology and at the same time use perhaps the oldest element from the Star War franchise: memory.
 The makers are taking advantage of the fact that fans want to reminisce about the good old days.
 They want to hear before they see, to guess before they know - evil is approaching.
-What the memory of Star Wars still dictates for Obi-Wan Kenobi: we know the end of some relevant events that form the framework of the plot.
+What the memory is about Star Wars for Obi-Wan Kenobi: you know the end of some relevant events that are the framework story.
 An epic clash between the Dark Lord of the Sith and the wise Jedi Master?
 It will come.
 And then?
 Will Darth Vader and Obi-Wan Kenobi both survive.
-The course of the Star Wars story dictates this - the showrunners have to stick to it and yet after just two episodes you are looking forward to the inevitable.
+The course of the Star Wars-History dictates that - the showrunners have to stick to it and yet you are looking forward to the inevitable after just two episodes.
 Only later will old Ben lose a direct duel, want to lose it, perhaps have to, so that the galaxy can regain balance.
-Until then, Disney's new ones fill up Star Wars-Sequence up the small gaps, don't invent them, but connect them.
+Until then, Disney's new Star Wars series fills in the small gaps, not just inventing things, but connecting them.
 This is the great strength of the great drama this time.

 In order for this to succeed, the showrunners rely on familiar faces: Ewan McGregor as Obi-Wan, Hayden Christensen as Darth Vader, Bonnie Piesse and Joel Edgerten as Beru and Owen Lars and Jimmy Smits as Bail Organa.
 They are all known from the prequel trilogy and they all appear in the miniseries.
 As fans, you get into the format well.
 Han Solo would put it like this: Chewie, we're home.